What Is General Liability Insurance in Indiana?

 How Much General Liability Insurance Do I Need in Indiana?

-Coverage needs in Indiana vary widely depending on what you do and who you work with.
-A pharmaceutical contractor in Bloomington might need $2 million for Eli Lilly vendor contracts, while an Indianapolis marketing agency runs $1 million coverage for mid-sized clients.
-Product liability concerns drive higher limits for Lafayette auto suppliers.
-Seasonal agritourism businesses near Nashville and Brown County need coverage for visitor injuries during fall harvest, while Fort Wayne construction firms face year-round on-site accident risks.
+Coverage needs in Indiana vary widely by industry and client.
+A pharmaceutical contractor in Bloomington might need $2 million in coverage for Eli Lilly vendor contracts, while an Indianapolis marketing agency runs $1 million for mid-sized clients.

-Review industry benchmarks for your sector, but let your actual contracts and revenue guide your final decision about your general liability limits.
+Review industry benchmarks for your sector, but let your actual contracts and revenue guide your final decision on general liability limits.

 Learn more about recommended coverage: How Much General Liability Insurance Do I Need?